pedrocrvz/earnest-ernest-marketplace/README.md

 ## Run Project

-First we need to migrate the contract:
+Make sure Ganache is up and running and migrate the contracts:

 ```
 truffle migrate